Surf Spots

 Discover Why Bali is a Surf Paradise

 Here's the thing about Bali – it's not just one surf destination, it's like fifty.
 First-timer?
 We've got mellow beach breaks.
 Charging barrels?
 Uluwatu's got you covered.
 Everything in between?
 Take your pick from 20+ spots within an hour's drive.
-Add in warm water, consistent swell, and the fact that it's always offshore somewhere, and you get why surfers never leave.

 Perfect for: